open-sauced/guestbook/README.md

 ## 🤝 Contributing

 All contributors are required to abide by our [Code of Conduct](https://github.com/open-sauced/.github/blob/main/CODE_OF_CONDUCT.md).
 Please follow the Readme directions for contributing.
-- **Translations:** Eager to spread the love of open source in another language?
-Share them with us!
-If there are enough votes and volunteers to translate the README in the languages other than the ones mentioned in translation guide <!-- add link to the guide here -->, you can decide who will fork and maintain the translation repo.
-Afterwards, link the forked repo in the community-translations.md <!--add link to the community-translations.md here-->.
+- **Translations:** If you want to translate the README and other necessary parts of this repo, check out our community guidelines.

 ## Contributors

 <!-- ALL-CONTRIBUTORS-BADGE:START - Do not remove or modify this section -->